 How is Crohn’s disease treated?

-There is no cure for Crohn’s disease, but it can be treated.
+There is no cure for Crohn’s disease, but there are several options to help control it.
 Treatment is aimed at minimizing symptoms and complications by reducing bowel inflammation and ensuring good nutrition and hydration.
-Following your individual treatment plan can produce long-term, symptom-free periods of remission.
+Following your individual treatment plan can relieve symptom flare-ups, producing long-term, symptom-free periods of remission.

 Drug treatment of Crohn’s disease